rushiagr/npf/content/blog/python-engineer-beginner-mistakes.md

 improve it right now as it is not that important thing at this moment.
 What should you do?
 Just create a TODO!
 I find this a very good compromise for smaller tasks, instead of creating an issue in an issue/bug tracker.
-TODOs can be written for improving on docstrings (`TODO(rushiagr): add more description here`), a more optimised version of code (e.g. `TODO(rushiagr): can be optimised by using list comprehensions instead of the 'for' loop`), or a refactoring (`TODO(rushiagr): create a common method of this thrice-duplicated code`).
-The parenteses specify who wrote the TODO, which can be helpful if somebody wants to fix the todo but doesn't know who to contact for more information.
+TODOs can be written for improving on docstrings (TODO(rushiagr): add more description here), a more optimised version of code (e.g. TODO(rushiagr): can be optimised by using list comprehensions instead of the 'for' loop), or a refactoring (TODO(rushiagr): create a common method of this thrice-duplicated code).
+The parenteses specify who wrote the TODO, which can be helpful if somebody wants to fix the TODO but doesn't know who to contact for more information.
 But you can leave this part out too.

 I use TODOs so much that I created a Vim abbreviation for it, so that as soon